Horgix/click-count-infra/README.md

 Use the ones based on Alpine !

-Still have to accept keys manually
+## Still have to accept keys manually

-## Constraints everywhere

 ## Pull images only when required